 How can Penneo help you protect confidentiality?

-Penneo’s digital signature & digital transactions solution provides the strongest level of encryption: the AES 256.
+The Penneo digital signing and data collection solution provides the strongest level of encryption: AES 256.

 The NIST (National Institute of Standards and Technology) developed AES-256 (Advanced Encryption Standard) while working on a cryptographic algorithm to protect sensitive U.S. Federal Government information.
 Today, the AES 256 is the industry standard for data security.